Live Historical Interpretations by Frazier Museum Teaching Artists

 One of the ways we do this is through live performances by our staff of costumed actors/historians known as “Teaching Artists.”

 Every day, museum visitors enjoy the culmination of countless hours of research, script writing, editing and rehearsing by our Interpretations Department.
-We collectively have developed 90 historic performances and demonstrations, which are presented in rotation daily on our Great Hall stage and in our Brown Forman Theatre.
+We collectively have developed 90 historic performances and demonstrations, which are presented in rotation daily in specific locations throughout the galleries and in our Brown-Forman Theatre.

 These include Annie Oakley, Elizabethan Swordmaster, George Rogers Clark, Catherine the Great, Olaudah Equiano and many others.
 Read a complete list of historical interpretations with descriptions.

 See a schedule of upcoming performances.
 (Note: schedule subject to change due to interpreter availability.)